Humza277/sparta/Week 1 - Business Week/day1.md

 C-Potential to make a lot of contacts by working at different companies

+SQ3R -
+Survey
+	Scan the text and identify its structure
+	Do you need to read this text?

+Read
+	Read the whole text quickly
+	Don't stop.
+Even if there is something difficult that you don't understand Query
+	Ask yourself about each section
+	What do you expect to discover?
+Recall
+	Look back at your query questions
+	Can you identify which sections help you?
+Review
+	Read important section again slowly
+	Remember why you are reading
+	Take notes so that you can remember helpful information and where you found it

 6moths probation - plura site access is granted - up skilling when you are on the bench 23 days paid holiday  max 25 goes up 1 by year
 5th may - Birthday off